LSellstedt/LSellstedt/README.md

-## Hi there 👋
+## Hello there!

-- 🔭 I’m currently working on implementing controller support in M0THER.
+- I'm currently working on implementing controller support in my Godot game M0THER.
+- I enjoy Godot a lot but I'm also a former Unity user.